Real-Time Dam Levels

 Current Weather & Evaporation Impact

-Current local temperatures are sitting at a moderate 18°C. With 0mm of recent rainfall and clear sky skies, the catchment is relatively dry today.
+The weather around the catchment is currently recording 19°C. With 0mm of recent rainfall and partly cloudy skies, the catchment is relatively dry today.

 Future Outlook & Monitoring

 Looking ahead, the trajectory of Clarendon's water levels will depend heavily on upcoming seasonal rainfall patterns.
-Continuous telemetry and advanced hydrological modeling are employed to forecast storage changes.
+State water authorities utilize highly sophisticated monitoring tools to ensure every drop is accounted for.
 Given the unpredictable nature of Australia's climate, from La Niña flooding to El Niño droughts, maintaining a dynamic operational strategy for Clarendon is absolutely essential.

 Location Map